adriandiazlab/igraph_proyect/tutorial.md

 ![Our social network - with names as labels and genders as colors](figures/tutorial_social_network_2_mpl.png){.align-center}

-Instead of specifying the visual properties as vertex and edge attributes, you can also give them as keyword arguments to `~drawing.plot`{.interpreted-text role="func"}:
+Instead of specifying the visual properties as vertex and edge attributes, you can also give them as keyword arguments to `~drawing.plot`:

     >>> color_dict = {"m": "blue", "f": "pink"}
     >>> ig.plot(g, layout=layout, vertex_color=[color_dict[gender] for gender in g.vs["gender"]])

 This latter approach is preferred if you want to keep the properties of the visual representation of your graph separate from the graph itself.
-You can simply set up a Python dictionary containing the keyword arguments you would pass to `~drawing.plot`{.interpreted-text role="func"} and then use the double asterisk (`**`) operator to pass your specific styling attributes to `~drawing.plot`{.interpreted-text role="func"}:
+You can simply set up a Python dictionary containing the keyword arguments you would pass to `~drawing.plot` and then use the double asterisk (`**`) operator to pass your specific styling attributes to `~drawing.plot`:

     >>> visual_style = {}
     >>> visual_style["vertex_size"] = 20